Nobox/laravel-installer/README.md

 nobox new project-name
 ```

-If you want to see all the commands instalation logs use the flag -v
+If you want to see all the command instalation logs use the flag ``-v``

 #### What includes the installation?